django-getpaid/django-plans/docs/source/quota_validators.rst

 .. note::

-    Please note that the only quota that can be added to ``PLAN_VALIDATORS`` are "limiting resources quota" and "limiting states" quota.
+    Please note that the only quota that can be added to ``PLANS_VALIDATORS`` are "limiting resources quota" and "limiting states" quota.
 Those are the kind of quota that conceptually can be validated within the database state.
 The third kind of quota ("limiting actions quota") are to be checked on to go when user is just using it's account and performing certain actions.

 Secondly each quota has a specific validator defined that is custom to your need of validations.